top of page

 Alice Gutteridge Plant plan v1_Page_2_edited.jpg

-Zoe Kilbride offers a planting design service for clients across Essex and Hertfordshire, creating thoughtful planting schemes that bring structure, softness and seasonal interest to outdoor spaces.
+Zoe Kilbride offers a planting design service for clients across Hertfordshire and Essex, creating thoughtful planting schemes that bring structure, softness and seasonal interest to outdoor spaces.

-Whether the garden is newly landscaped or already established, carefully considered planting can transform the atmosphere of the space and help it feel balanced, natural and full of life.
+Whether the garden is newly landscaped or already established, carefully considered planting can transform the atmosphere of the space, helping it feel balanced, natural and full of life.

 Most planting projects begin with an initial consultation, where Zoe can learn more about your garden, discuss the style of planting you are drawn to and explain the next steps.

-Each planting project is shaped around the individual garden and the level of support required.
+Each planting design project is shaped around the individual garden and the level of support required.

 The planting design service typically includes: